-- 4.154 Each candidate will be examined by at least two examiners external to the University appointed according to the Regulations (4.137-4.138) pertaining to the conventional PhD route, an internal examiner may also be appointed.
-Co-authors, advisers or supervisors may not act as examiners. - 4.155 The grounds for the award of PhD by research publications are the submission of a portfolio of published work judged satisfactory by the examiners and a satisfactory performance at an oral examination. - 4.156 At the conclusion of the examination the examiners may recommend to the Chair of the Doctoral College Board that: - the degree of PhD be awarded; - the degree of PhD be awarded subject to amendments to the final report; - the degree be not awarded;
+4.149 Each candidate will be examined by at least two examiners external to the University appointed according to the Regulations (4.132-4.133) pertaining to the conventional PhD route, an internal examiner may also be appointed.
+Co-authors, advisers or supervisors may not act as examiners.

+- 4.150 The grounds for the award of PhD by research publications are the submission of a portfolio of published work judged satisfactory by the examiners and a satisfactory performance at an oral examination. - 4.151 At the conclusion of the examination the examiners may recommend to the Chair of the Doctoral College Board that: - the degree of PhD be granted; - the degree of PhD be granted subject to amendments to the final report; - the degree be not granted.